 With the Winter Short Track season ended it only is a few weeks away from the Maxxis Southern Classic Series.
 The first race in that series this year was down in Sumter SC.
 I thought I was more ready than I was, but things didn't turn out so well, racing wise anyway.
 Coming into the sleep little town was a National Guard Air Force base.
 When I hit the side road to go to the state park these were posted about every 100 feet.

 Ok, this wasn't the actual sign, but I forgot my camera and I still use an old cell phone which doesn't take pictures well from a moving vehicle, but you get the point.
 Bomb range = bad idea to bike there.
-As expected I turned away from the range to enter the State park and was was directed by the rangers where to park and set up.

 Stock photo of the park ranger.
 Like I said I didn't have a camera with me.